timo-cmd2/Whisper/README.md

 # Whisper
-An elegant, privacy-focused and secured messenger app for iOS
+An elegant, privacy-focused and secure messenger app for iOS